Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Anātman* can be read epistemically (“No law explains a self”), phenomenologically (“No phenomenon is self”), or ontologically (“There is no self”).

 *Anitya* is often collapsed into “everything changes,” which oversimplifies both scope and context.

-As for *duḥkha*, it's ossified as “suffering”, though this definition is rightly contested.
-Its root image is Vedic: a misaligned chariot axle—signifying a rough, unstable ride.
-The implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

 Curiously, *dharma* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
 The significance of this asymmetry remains unresolved across traditions.